How to increase profits and improve profit margins

 Review your inventory costs

-Shop around suppliers from time to time to make sure you're getting value.
-Ask about bulk deals, too.
-You may be able to negotiate with the suppliers you already have.
+Supplier pricing shifts over time, so shopping around regularly helps you confirm you're getting value.
+Ask about bulk deals and don't hesitate to negotiate with the suppliers you already have.

 Monitor third-party service costs

-If you rely on another business or private contractor to do part of the work, then stay across their costs.
-If they bump up their prices before you notice it, you'll be left to eat the difference.
+If you rely on another business or contractor to do part of the work, stay across their costs.
+If they raise prices before you notice, you'll absorb the difference.

 Balance payroll and productivity